PHYSICS 390 : Experimental Physics

 The student will carry out a range of experiments stemming from Classical Physics, Quantum Physics and Electronics.

-Attendance on campus is [required/not required] for the [test/exam].
+Attendance on campus is required for the laboratories.

 Course materials are made available in a learning and collaboration tool called Canvas which also includes reading lists and lecture recordings (where available).

 Please remember that the recording of any class on a personal device requires the permission of the instructor.

 The student is required to have a hard cover notebook to record their results.

 During the course Class Representatives in each class can take feedback to the staff responsible for the course and staff-student consultative committees.